What do you think of the following statement?

 The Independent headline (May 15, 2009) read: “Ronan O’Gara’s a real lout.”
 Whether intended or not, his response was seen as an insult.

-Again, your response to a person is the measure of your relationship with that person.
+Again, your response to a person measures your relationship with that person.

 1. As we’ve noted, your response to someone discloses your value of that relationship.
 It lies somewhere between:

 2. Your response reveals something of your character.

 In the case of Ronan O’Gara, his response appeared to manifest a character of churlishness, if not rebellion.

 Treating even a stranger with disdain or indifference reflects how you perceive other humans.
 Does your character allow you to view them as “image of God” or not?

 As for ignoring phone calls from telemarketers, I’ll have to acknowledge there is a case to be made for discernment.

 3. Your response shows what is important to you.

 I remember being in a strange city and asking a fellow pedestrian for directions.
 He shook his head and kept walking.
 I’ve wondered a few times why he did that— what was of such importance that he couldn’t have taken 30 seconds to point someone in the right direction or to say he didn’t know?

 If we choose not to respond to someone, are we not recognizing there is something of greater importance than responding?